 Escape Room Kit Setup Guide

-She's asked your crew to look into it as a matter of priority ...
+She's asked your crew to investigate as a matter of priority.

 You're the Host

 As the host of this event, you will prepare the game before your crew arrives.

 Your role is like the Game Masters you're used to from other Escape Rooms.

 Once players arrive, you'll do a quick intro and keep things running smoothly, as they're likely to turn to you for guidance.